 Milly Molly Mandy.
 This is a cheerful, wholesome and charming collection of timeless stories about a young girl and how she goes through her first experiences like spending her pennies, sleeping away from home and looking after a hedgehog.
 Darling and a terrific choice for parents who want a classic book for kids with short attention spans.

 Upstairs Mouse, Downstairs Mole (series).
 There are a few Mouse and Mole books (Yee is one of our favorite authors) and they are in the easy reader section of the library.
 However, they also make good read alouds for young 3s.
 Also available on Kindle.

 Mercy Watson to the Rescue. (series) Mercy is a toast-loving pig who happens to get into all sorts of crazy scrapes.
 Excellent for young 3s and accompanied by delicious, colorful pictures.

 SuperDuper Teddy. (series) This was one of Kiddo’s first read alouds.
 Teddy is a four year old who gets his first job feeding the neighbor’s cats.
 All of the kids live in the same apartment building in NYC.
-There is an entire series of Riverside Kids books and most are out of print.
+There is an entire series of Riverside Kids books and although you may be able to find them at your library, most are out of print (sad face).
 UPDATE!!!
 I’m so excited that this series is now available in digital format.
 Check out all The Riverside Kids on Kindle!!

 The Night Fairy.
 A fairy must get used to living in the sunlight and along the way exhibits bravery and ingenuity while befriending other garden creature.
 Also available for the Kindle.